-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff:
+Specify the types of agencies (a.k.a., agencies es with choice) that serve as s co-employers of participant-selected staff:

 Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
-An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
-Supports are available to assist the participant in conducting employer-related functions.
+An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and ii.

-ii.
 Participant Decision Making Authority.
 The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
 Select one or more decision making authorities that participants exercise: